 One nutritionally-balanced hot meal and a minimum of two snacks served each day;

-NOTE: A provider may serve breakfast in place of a mid-morning snack.
-Also, providers must allow flexibility with their food and dining options to reasonably accommodate participants’ expressed needs and preferences.
+NOTE: The ADHC center may serve breakfast in place of a mid-morning snack.
+Also, providers must allow flexibility with their food and dining options to reasonably accommodate beneficiaries’ expressed needs and preferences.

 Nursing services that are provided by licensed nursing professionals and that include the following individualized health services: